-20. Agency Transactions
+19. Agency Transactions

-The Board acts in a custodial role in respect of providing secretariat support to the Council of Reciprocating Surveyors Boards of Australia and New Zealand (CRSBANZ).
+The Board provides secretariat support to the Council of Reciprocating Surveyors Boards of Australia and New Zealand (CRSBANZ).
 Each Reciprocating Surveyors Board contributes a nominated amount towards the cost of the Secretariat, based on the number of licensed surveyors on their respective Register of Surveyors.